 Ask any person, who regularly trains in the morning, what their pre-workout routine is, and more than likely, you hear one of the more popular responses:

-Several research articles and studies in health and fitness publications over the past several years have claimed it’s actually a great enhancement to any workout.
+Several research articles and studies in health and fitness publications have claimed it's actually a great enhancement to any workout over the past several years.

-According to a study published in the Journal of Applied Physiology, researchers found that drinking a couple cups of coffee before a workout can actually make it feel more enjoyable.
+According to a study published in the Journal of Applied Physiology, researchers found that drinking two 8-ounce cups of coffee before a workout can make it feel more enjoyable.

 The study evaluated the differences that 14 total participants experienced when they took caffeine (equal to two 8-ounce cups of coffee or 4 cups of black tea) and worked out on a stationary bike vs. no caffeine and a workout on a stationary bike.
 The findings?
 When caffeinated, the participants reported the ride as way easier than it was without the stimulant.
 (1.)

 About OPEX Fitness: We do one thing, educate fitness coaches.
 Get a free introduction to our coaching education here or check out our various coaching guides here.